 2. Don’t stay too far away from Napa or St Helena

 With such gorgeous landscapes in the valley, it can be tempting to stay in a remote location to enjoy some peace and quiet.
 But after a full day of wine tasting, the last thing you want to do is have to drive anywhere for dinner (unless you are spitting the wine during the tastings… but let’s face it where’s the fun in that!).
 One of my favorite part of staying at the Meritage was the strategic location of the resort: a short Uber ride to downtown Napa, but far enough away to enjoy the beautiful views of the vineyards.
+If you prefer to rent your own place, here are some of the best Airbnbs in Napa.

 3. Plan your winery tour